 A strategic initiative and goal for the Pueblo Fire Department was obtaining accreditation status through the Center for Public Safety Excellence (CPSE), formerly the Commission on Fire Accreditation International (CFAI).
 The CPSE program will provide an excellent self-assessment process for the Pueblo Fire Department.

 In August 2008, we achieved our goal of distinguished accreditation status through the CPSE.
 Out of approximately 400 fire departments in Colorado, we are the fourth fire department to have been bestowed this honor.
-And, of the approximately 30,000 fire departments in the nation, only 160 have reached accreditation status as of January 2013.
-This includes 8 fire departments in the State of Colorado that have been accredited.
+And, of the approximately 30,000 fire departments in the nation, only 301 departments have reached accreditation status as of July 2022.

 Benefits of an Accreditation Status